 What Are the Benefits of Hemp Oil?

 Every dog experiences hemp seed oil differently.
 Some dogs feel calmer after they take hemp oil while others enjoy pain relief.
-You might use it to help your dog get to sleep, supplement their nutrient intake or stimulate their appetite.
+You might use it to help your dog get to sleep, supplement their nutrient intake or stimulate their appetite to help get a picky dog to eat.
 You might not find all of the following in every product, but here are some of the general benefits of hemp seed oil:

 - Relief from separation anxiety (and general anxieties)